FlicAnderson/RSE-personas/code-readme.md

 #### Repo Structure:
 - [ ] Does repo have data/ folder?
 - [ ] Does repo have code/ or src/ folder?
+- [ ] Is there a docs/ or documentation/ or doc/ folder?
 - [ ] Does repo have license?
 - [ ] Does repo have README?
 - [ ] Does repo have wiki?
+- [ ] if R: is repo packaged?
+Is there a DESCRIPTION folder?
+- [ ] Does repo meet package requirement for its language?

 #### Repo Language: